 Luxury Goods and Status

-With most goods, as price goes up, demand falls – that is, higher prices make people less likely to buy.
-With Veblen goods, however, just the opposite is true.
-As prices go up, people become more likely to buy the product, because they assume that a higher price tag means higher quality.
+With most goods, as price goes up, demand falls.
+That is, higher prices make people less likely to buy.
+With Veblen goods, just the opposite is true.
+People become more likely to buy the product as prices go up because they assume a higher price tag means higher quality.

-They can also be “positional goods” – items that are scarce, which makes competition for them high.
-An example is tuition at an elite university, such as Princeton or Yale.
-Spending more money on these goods lets people demonstrate their position in society — and, at the same time, helps them hold onto it.
+They can also be “positional goods.”
+These are scarce items, which makes competition for them high.
+An example is tuition at an elite university like Princeton or Yale.
+Spending more money on these goods lets people demonstrate their position in society — and helps them hold onto it at the same time.

-That’s why counterfeit versions of luxury brands are so common: Their makers are hoping to cash in on the cachet of the designer label without having to actually invest in the quality materials and construction of genuine luxury goods.
+That’s why counterfeit versions of luxury brands are so common: Their makers are hoping to cash in on the cachet of the designer label without having to invest in the quality materials and construction of genuine luxury goods.

 Tests showed people were more likely to feel interested in luxury brands after performing a task that gave them a feeling of accomplishment than after performing a task that made them feel snobbish and superior to others.

 Moreover, researchers found that when people see designer labels, they tend to think of the wearer as snobby rather than accomplished.
-So, even if people buy luxury goods mainly as a way to reward themselves for their accomplishments, the message they’re most likely to send with these purchases is that they’re just showing off.
+So even if people buy luxury goods as a way to reward themselves for accomplishments, they appear to be showing off.

-And since part of a luxury’s job is to show status, even a “luxury car” like a Mercedes ceases to be a luxury if everyone you know has one.
-It’s seen as normal, par for the course – if you want to display your wealth and position, you have to upgrade to a Porsche.
+And since part of a luxury’s job is to show status, even a luxury car like a Mercedes ceases to be a luxury if everyone you know has one.
+It’s seen as normal, par for the course.
+If you want to display your wealth and position, you have to upgrade to a Porsche.